 - 7.4.1.
 Students may appeal their financial aid suspension by submitting a letter explaining their circumstances and providing as much documentation as possible to the Financial Aid Appeals Committee.
-Appeals may be based on: - a) The death of an immediate family member; - b) A documented injury or illness of the student; - c) Other special circumstances; or - d) The student has audit credits (unless the student switched from "credit" to "audit" or received an "audit-not complete" report.) - 7.4.2.
-Appeals should be submitted as soon as possible and no later than two weeks before the beginning of the next term for prompt consideration.
-A written response will be provided within 20 working days of receipt of the appeal letter.
-Decisions of the committee are final.
+Appeals may be based on: - a) The death of an immediate family member: - b) A documented injury or illness of the student; - c) Other special circumstances; or - d) The student has audit credits (unless the student switched from "credit" to "audit" or received an "audit-not complete" report.) - 7.4.2.
+Appeals should be submitted as soon as possible and no later than two weeks before the beginning of the next term for prompt considerationthe last day to add classes for the term being considered.
+A written response written and electronic response will be provided within 20 10 working days of receipt of the appeal letter the committee's decision.